Far Lands or Bust: Completion

 In September 2025, AntVenom, a Minecraft YouTuber, predicted that Kurt was within 200,000 blocks of the Far Lands.

 On October 4, 2025, Kurt reached the Far Lands during a specially planned Twitch stream.
 In a post on his YouTube channel, Kurt stated he intends to continue the series after reaching the Far Lands.

+On December 31, 2025, the first post-Far Lands episode of the series kicked off season 13, along with a renaming of the series to Far Lands and Beyond going forward.